joszz/Chell-PHP-Portal/README.md

 # Installation and configuration

 Before continuing, take a look at the prerequisites above.
-These are required to run this project.
+Those are required to run this project.

 This project comes with an installer.
-Before you can use this installer, you will need to have basic configuration done.
+Before you can use this installer, you will need to have some basic configuration done.

 ## Phalcon